runceel/ReactiveProperty/docs/docs/features/Commanding.md

 ### Basic usage

 Nearly the same as a `ReactiveCommand` class.
-The only difference is that it accepts an `async` method in `Subscribe` method argument, and doesn't implement the `IObservable&lt;T&gt;` interface.
+The only difference is that it accepts an `async` method in `Subscribe` method argument, and doesn't implement the `IObservable<T>` interface.

 ```csharp
 public class ViewModel